UTS-eResearch/data_directory_cataloger/README.md

 be programatically searched for metadata such as the data manager or data disposal dates.

+See the [Examples Readme](examples/README_examples.md) for a example HTML page and a screenshot.

 ## What a README.yaml Looks Like

 Example: `/shared/opt/fastqc-0.10.1/README.yaml`